 Instead, the platform sends your money to one of several offshore brokers.
 These brokers operate in shady legal jurisdictions and don’t intend to generate profits for you.

 The Crypto Engine platform doesn’t offer a service that anyone would actually want, so it resorts to persuasion to bring people on board.
 It floods its website with faith-building taglines like “Trading You Can Trust” and unverifiable claims on how Bitcoin will skyrocket to half a million dollars within the next couple of years.

 4. Unwanted Phone Calls

-When you first sign up for the CE platform, you’ll get an introductory phone call explaining how the process works.
+When you first sign up for the Crypto Engine platform, you’ll get an introductory phone call explaining how the process works.
 This initial call will seem friendly enough, but it’ll only be the beginning.

 In the coming weeks, you’ll get flooded with numerous phone calls.
 The callers will keep encouraging you to put more money in, even if you ask to have your name removed from the company’s call list.

 Crypto Engine has many con artists working for it, so its guarantees are often inconsistent.
 Some promise 25% gains each month, while others pledge a quick 88% return on your initial investment.